Speciality coffee from Kivu and Ituri, DRC

 - Rikolto wants to improve productivity by planting new coffee trees.
 The most suitable coffee varieties are grown in tree nurseries and distributed to the farmers.

-We build Washing stations in both North-Kivu, South-Kivu and Ituri which are each managed by 100 farmers.
+- We build Washing stations in both North-Kivu, South-Kivu and Ituri which are each managed by 100 farmers.
 In this way, coffee can be washed centrally and variations in coffee quality can be avoided.
+Apart from the "fully washed" coffee, we experiment with "natural coffee" and "honey bean"

 Kawa Kanzururu is the winner of the Taste of Harvest competition